airinnova/pytornado/docs/source/user_guide/getting_started.rst

 This page briefly explains how to get started with a very simple example using |name|'s command line interface.
 Notice that a more detailed user guide can be found here: :ref:`detailed_user_guide`

 First, open a terminal and try to simply run the command ``pytornado`` (without any arguments).
-A brief help page should show up.
+A short help page should show up.
 One of the available arguments is ``--make-example`` which we will use in this tutorial to create a minimal working example.
+Now, in your terminal run:

 .. code::